Ivaynn/TurtleCraft/README.md

 - Compatible with Minecraft 1.19.4 and both singleplayer and multiplayer

 # Compatibility Notes

-- Tested in 1.19.4 (vanilla, spigot, and paper)
+- Tested in Minecraft Java Edition 1.19.4.
+Not compatible with previous versions.
 - Every scoreboard objective, tag and data storage uses the `tc` prefix
 - Blocks at `10028 0 10028` and `10028 1 10028` in every vanilla dimension are replaced with bedrock when the data pack needs to use them.
 These chunks are force loaded
 - Some parts of this data pack need to be updated for every new Minecraft version, making it incompatible until a new version of the data pack is released

 # License